 In the midst of a challenging context, and out of an already resilient society, a new liberating and transformative narrative is being written and lived.
-It begins at the Université Chrétienne Bilingue du Congo (UCBC) /Christian Bilingual University of Congo, where committed Congolese visionaries are developing (and nurturing) a redemptive community of passionate, young men and women.
+It begins at the Université Chrétienne Bilingue du Congo (UCBC), where committed Congolese visionaries are developing and nurturing a redemptive community of passionate young men and women.
 It continues in shaping these women and men as students equipped through professional and formative education at the highest level.
-And, it is witnessed in the UCBC alumni who identify, own, and respond to Congo’s challenges with skill, dedication, excellence, creativity, and Christian hope.
-In short, through UCBC the future leaders of Congo are being transformed to transform.
+And it is witnessed in the UCBC alumni who identify, own, and respond to Congo’s challenges with skill, dedication, excellence, creativity, and Christian hope.
+In short, through UCBC, the future leaders of Congo are being transformed to transform.